lharris4/hk25/content/crosscutting.md

 * perform composit analysis of various quantities.

 ---
-### Destination Earth with ClimateDT Consortium ([hk25-DestinE](https://github.com/digital-earths-global-hackathon/hk25-teams/tree/main/hk25-DestinE))
+### DestinE with the ClimateDT Consortium ([hk25-DestinE](https://github.com/digital-earths-global-hackathon/hk25-teams/tree/main/hk25-DestinE))

-[DestineE](https://destination-earth.eu) is an initiative of the European Commission which includes the operationalization of multi-decadal climate simulations using km-scale global models.
+Destination Earth, aka [DestineE](https://destination-earth.eu), is an initiative of the European Commission which includes the operationalization of multi-decadal climate simulations using km-scale global models.
 Several multi-decadal scenario simulations have been performed with the [Climate Change Adaptation Digital Twin](https://destine.ecmwf.int/climate-change-adaptation-digital-twin-climate-dt/#What-is-the-Climate-DT) and are being integrated into the DestinE platform.

 In this cross-cutting activity we will adopt and expand the analyses of different science teams to the DestinE data.
 One of the goals of this activity is to experiment with the capabilities of the [DestinE data platform](https://platform.destine.eu).
 Another is to expand the scope of the scientific analysis being performed by the science teams using the multi-decadal km-scale simulations of ClimateDT.